sambernard/sb_facebook_meta/README.md

 ## Instructions

+The og:url, og:title, and og:description tags are generated automatically once the package is installed, although they can be customized by editing the Custom Attributes for a page.

-This plugin adds the following attributes, available when editing a Page's properties.
+The following Facebook Open Graph meta tags are supported.
+These are available when editing a Page's custom attributes:

 * Facebook Title `og:title` - If left blank, will use the page name
 * Facebook Type `og:type - If left blank, will inherit from the home page